UWrc/UWrc.github.io/docs/tools/vsc-code-server.md

 2. Uses a server to develop and execute your code reducing battery usage. `code-server` handles the VSCode background processes, preventing them from slowing down your local machine.

-3. Provides a simpler alternative to [**VS Code via ProxyJump**](tools/vsc-proxy-jump.md), which requires a lot of setup and for Windows users requires 2-factor authentication to login and change directory.
+3. Provides a simpler alternative to [<ins>**VS Code via ProxyJump**</ins>](tools/vsc-proxy-jump.md), which requires a lot of setup and for Windows users requires 2-factor authentication to login and change directory.

 4. Involves steps: making a symbolic link to the container stored on hyak or pulling the docker container yourself, launching a batch job to start the container on a compute node, opening a SSH tunnel to the compute node where the container is running, and securely accessing VS Code through your browser window.